 For the last few minutes, Steven doesn’t feel like he’s sleeping in a castle.
-He feels very tired despite the terrible-feeling whatever-it-is that he’s sleeping on, and his stomach won’t stop growling, as if it is trying to urge Steven to wake up and find something to eat, like that one time he had to go without food for two days.
+He feels very tired and he feels like his bed is nothing more than a log covered with bark that feels like bumpy marble stone.
+Steven's stomach won’t stop growling, as if it is trying to urge Steven to wake up and find something to eat, like that one time he had to go without food for two days.
 A harsh gust of wind blows upon Steven and he’s once again bothered by his starving self.

 “Fine, I’ll get up.”
 Steven moans.
 After carelessly opening an eye, Steven looks down and screams in horror, for he’s no longer Steven Tallman, the first human to thrive in a post-apocalyptic world.
-Instead, Steven is a disgusting scaly creature with awkward pole-shaped legs ending in claws and a leather skin-covered sunken gut leaning against a tree.
-Steven assures himself that some prankster (probably Mark and his jerkface friends) had somehow stuffed him into a creeper costume and dumped him in a forest in the middle of the night.
+Instead, Steven is a disgusting scaly creature whose body can be compared to a totempole covered with scales that resembled an assortment of leaves.
+This ridiculous body ends with awkward pole-shaped legs which also end in claws which resembled thorns colored fir tree green, this pathetic joke of an animal propped against a tree.
+Steven assures himself that perhaps the notorious griefer Mark Ackermann and his gang of jerks had somehow stuffed him into a creeper costume and dumped him in a forest in the middle of the night.

 But still, whatever costume it is, it looks realistic.